Minoru Kimura: K-1 Title reign

 Kimura participated in K-1's 2020 Super Welterweight tournament.
 He won the quarterfinal bout against Kaito by a first round KO.
 He defeated Eder Lopes in the semifinals by first round KO as well.
 In the tournament finals he faced Hiromi Wajima, whom he likewise beat by a first round KO.

 He was scheduled to fight the HEAT Kick Middleweight champion Abiral Ghimire during K-1 World GP 2020 in Tokyo in a non-title bout.
 He won the fight by TKO in the second round, after the ringside doctor stopped the fight, due to a cut above Abiral's left eye.

 Kimura was scheduled to make his first K-1 Welterweight title defense against Hiromi Wajima, whom he had previously beaten by knockout, at K-1 World GP 2021 in Osaka on December 4, 2021.
 He lost the fight by a third-round knockout, as he was unable to beat the eight count after suffering a body kick knockdown.

 Knock Out

 Kimura made his KNOCK OUT promotional debut against the KNOCK OUT RED Super Welterweight champion Kuntap Charoenchai at KNOCK OUT 2023 SUPER BOUT BLAZE on March 5, 2023.
+He knocked Kuntap out less than a minute into the bout.
+The bout was eventually overturned to a no contest after Kimura confessed having been using performance enhancing drugs before the bout.

+Rizin

+Kimura made his Rizin return at Rizin 43 – Sapporo on June 24, 2023 against Daryl Lokoku, knocking him out with a left hook in the first round.
+However subsequently it was revealed that Kimura himself had requested to be tested for anabolic steroids and the results to be publicly announced.
+Eventually Kimura tested positive for steroids, and the win over Lokoku was overturned to no contest.
+After testing positive, Kimura admitted to having used performance enhancing drugs before the two previous bouts, which were also overturned to no contest.

+Kimura was scheduled to face Rukiya Anpo at Rizin 45 on December 31, 2023.
+The fight was called off when Kimura tested positive for a banned substance.

+After the suspension Kimura faced Buakaw Banchamek at Rizin Landmark 9 on March 23, 2024.
+He lost the bout via second round knockout.

+Return to K-1

+Kimura made his return to K-1 at K-1 World MAX 2025 - World Tournament Opening Round, facing Mason Strodtman in the Qualifying Round.
+He knocked Strodtman out in the first round, dropping him multiple times before finally knocking him out with a left hook.

+Kimura was initially scheduled to face Stoyan Koprivlenski at K-1 World MAX 2025 - World Championship Tournament Final, Quarterfinals, but was withdrawn after suffering an injury.